Skip to content

 Dataway Sink

-Version-1.14.0 version of Datakit can use the Sinker feature here.
+Version-1.14.0 Only Datakit versions from this release can use the Sinker feature described here.

 Dataway Sinker Features

-In the daily data collection process, since there are multiple different workspaces, we may need to send different data to different workspaces.
+During daily data collection, due to the existence of multiple different workspaces, we may need to send different data to different workspaces.
 For example, in a shared Kubernetes cluster, the collected data may involve different teams or business departments.
-At this time, we can send data with specific attributes to various different workspaces to achieve fine-grained collection in shared infrastructure scenarios.
+In this case, we can send data with specific attributes to their respective workspaces to achieve fine-grained collection in shared infrastructure scenarios.

-The processing flow of Sink requests is as follows:
+The Sink request processing flow is as follows:

 sequenceDiagram